QQuick/Opy/README.rst

 What's new:

 - implementation of Opy as an import / library provided
+- replacement_modules *BETA* feature added
 - mask_external_modules *BETA* feature added
 - skip_public *BETA* feature added
-- added dry_run option
+- added dry_run and prepped_only options
-- added analyze() function to library to assist with identification of obfuscated imports / vs left in clear text / vs "masked"
+- added analyze() function to library to assist with the identification of obfuscated imports etc.
 - line continuations combined into single lines

 - possibility to specify input dir, output dir and config file documented
 - skip_path_fragments implemented
 - explanatory comments in config file made more clear